-- Carrying values of mineral right interests; - Carrying values of equipment and depreciation rates for equipment; - Valuation of deferred income taxes and allowances: - Assumptions used to assess impairment of mineral right interests and equipment; - · Valuation of share-based payments.
+- Carrying values of mineral right interests; - Valuation of deferred income taxes and allowances: - Assumptions used to assess impairment of mineral right interests and equipment; - Valuation of share-based payments.

 Examples of significant judgments, apart from those involving estimates, include:

 - The accounting policies for mineral right interests and equipment;

 - Classification of financial instruments;

 - Determination of functional currency.